dxw/contracts/agreements/govpress.md

         2. Changes to your website which constitute new functionality;
         3. In any particular month, any of the services in clause 8 after the Time Allowance has been exceeded.

+    4. GovPress must only be used in accordance with its Acceptable Usage Policy, which forms part of this agreement.

 5. ### Availability